Financial Panics and Bank Runs Before Deposit Insurance

 Booms and Busts

 Economic activity depends heavily on the money supply.
-However, there is an optimum supply of money that allows an economy to operate at maximum efficiency and with maximum employment—too much results in inflation and speculation and too little, in deflation and unemployment.
-Inflation occurs because the money supply is increasing faster than the supply of goods and services; when people have more money, their demand for goods and services starts increasing, which increases prices.
+However, there is an optimum supply of money that allows an economy to operate at maximum efficiency and with maximum employment — too much results in inflation and speculation and too little, in deflation and unemployment.
+Inflation occurs because the money supply is increasing faster than the supply of goods and services; when people have more money, their demand for goods and services increases, which increases prices.

-Deflation can result when people start to worry about their finances, so they stop spending to conserve their money.
+Deflation can result when people worry about their finances, so they stop spending to conserve their money.
 This decreases the demand for goods and services.
 With fewer sales, businesses cut back on new investments and lay people off to conserve their own money.
-Since demand falls faster than supply, deflation results—in other words, money becomes more valuable over time so people keep it longer, which causes even more deflation.
+Since demand falls faster than supply, deflation results — in other words, money becomes more valuable over time so people keep it longer, which causes even more deflation.
 For an economy to maintain efficiency, it must have a means of controlling the supply of money and the money must expand along with the economy, but no more.

 The problem with commodity money, such as gold and silver, is that its supply cannot be precisely controlled since it depends on being able to find and mine it.
 Hence, the supply of commodity money has little correspondence to an economy's need for money.
 Instead, the money supply depends on mining activities and balance-of-trade surpluses and deficits.
 Balance of trade mattered more in the past because such trades had to be settled with commodity money, usually gold.
 If a country suffered a serious deficit, its commodity money would be shipped to the countries that have a surplus, draining the local money supply.

-The entity that can print money benefits directly, since the cost of printing money is considerably less than its face value.
+The entity that can print money benefits directly, since the cost of printing money is considerably less than its face value; this is the profit of seignoirage.
 Although it has been well recognized for centuries that the printing of money must be carefully controlled, governments around the world, lacking knowledge and effective controls or simply because they had no other choice, have had difficulty in controlling the supply.
-Furthermore, before the advent of free banking in the 1840's, bank charters, which were legally required to start a bank, were given by the state's legislators—hence, it was given to people for political favors, many of whom had little knowledge of how to run a bank and not a few didn't allow ethics to get in the way of profits.
+Furthermore, before the advent of free banking in the 1840's, bank charters, which were legally required to start a bank, were given by the state's legislators — hence, state charters were often given to people for political favors, many of whom had little knowledge of how to run a bank and not a few didn't allow ethics to get in the way of profits.

 In the latter half of the 1800's, most banknotes were printed by national banks that first appeared during the Civil War, and were backed by government bonds held at the Treasury in Washington, D.C.
 To reduce the thousands of state banknotes circulating, the federal government taxed state banknotes at 10% of their face value annually.
 This caused many state banks to become national banks by adopting a federal charter.
 However, many state banks would not convert because restrictions on federal banks were greater.